Predial Property Tax Rates in Riviera Maya: 2026 Guide

 Each municipality maintains its own cadastral register, sets its own rates within state parameters, and handles its own payment processes.

-Cadastral value: the basis for predial calculation
+What should buyers verify on cadastral value: the basis for predial calculation?

 Predial is assessed on the property’s cadastral value (valor catastral), not its market value.
 This is a crucial distinction for foreign buyers, particularly those from the US where assessed values can closely track market values.